JusticeEli/shop-manager/README.md

-# shop-manager
+# Shop Manager Program
+This program provides an interface and implementation that  can be utilized to do CRUD operations on goods stored in solana network.

+Its build using  anchor framework.

-Solana program build with anchor framework,its used to manager records of goods in a shop
+The main aim of this program is to  manager records of goods in a shop.

+The [frontend](https://github.com/JusticeEli/ShopManagement/tree/branch_1) communicating with this program is a Native android application written using `Java` and `Kotlin`.

+The android application uses a [Rest api](https://github.com/JusticeEli/ShopManagement/tree/branch_1) to communicate with the on-chain program ,the backend is build using `Rust actix-web framework`.

 ## Development